thegreathippo/Imbroglio/tests/helpers/ecs/README.md

 ###ECS Internal Tests
 - If setup returns X, we skip the execute order (don't even bother running get_uids).

 ###ECS Error Handling
+- Raise a specific exception when you define an aspect class with a domain that contains components that don't exist.